 I believe a caramel cheesecake needs no introduction, but in any case here you go.

 When I discovered the wonderfully extensive world of dairy-free desserts, cashew cream was the first I have tried.
-In fact, I baked the same cashew cream cheesecake three times for my daugther’s 2nd birthday.
-One for home celebration and two when we went to each grandparents.
+In fact, I baked the same cashew cream cheesecake three times for my daughter’s 2nd birthday.
+One for home celebration and two when we went to each grandparent.
 Everybody loved cashew cream and you know why?
-Because it is very easy to make, has a smooth texture and rich in flavour, just to mention a few.
+Because it is very easy to make, has a smooth texture and rich in flavor, just to mention a few.
 Caramel is so to speak “just” a delicious added bonus.

 Most of the cashew cream cheesecakes have raw vegan bases as cashew cream is also raw and needs no cooking time.
 However, I am not always in the mood for dates and more nuts that can overpower the caramel taste.
 So I baked a simple chocolate sponge cake for the base.
 This way the cake is very light and crumbly.
 If you want you can probably eat 2-3 slices (depending on the size of the slice of course).